AussieSeaweed/aussieseaweed/README.md

-Below are selections of some of the projects I have worked on.
+Below are selections of the projects I have worked on.
 A complete list is available [here](VERBOSE.md).

 **Projects**